+In consultation with property owners and in order to retain access to existing businesses, Scenario 1B, which provides an alternative access to the commercial property at 100 Urban Avenue, is the preferred option.
 Under this option, LIRR would construct a two-lane grade-separated underpass with a sidewalk on the west side.
 Railroad Avenue would bridge over the underpass and remain connected.
-This option would require raising the LIRR tracks approximately three feet in order to avoid impacting residential properties at the north side of Broadway and acquiring an additional property on the south end of Urban Avenue.
+This option would require raising the LIRR tracks approximately three feet in order to avoid impacting residential properties on the north side of Broadway and avoid acquiring an additional property on the south end of Urban Avenue.
 The driveway of the residential property northeast of the tracks would need to be relocated to provide access to Railroad Avenue.
-The commercial property at the southwest quadrant (117 Urban Ave) would be acquired due to the elimination of access to Urban Avenue.
-The following access scenarios will be explored for this location:
+The commercial property at the southwest quadrant (117 Urban Avenue) would be acquired due to the elimination of access to Urban Avenue.
+Two scenarios were explored for this location:

-Scenario 1A: Access from Urban Avenue to the commercial property in the southeast quadrant (100 Urban Ave) would be eliminated.
-Access would be provided by a new driveway entering off of Sylvester Street and exiting on to Kinkle Street.
-The commercial property at the southwest quadrant (109 Urban Ave) would maintain access on to Urban Ave via a small driveway in front of the building.
+Scenario 1A: Access from Urban Avenue to the commercial property in the southeast quadrant (100 Urban ^ Avenue) would be eliminated.
+Access would then be provided by a new driveway entering off of Sylvester Street and exiting on to ^ Kinkel Street.
+The commercial property at the southwest quadrant (109 Urban ^ Avenue) would maintain access ^ to Urban ^ Avenue via a small driveway in front of the building.
 Truck access would be provided by a new driveway connecting to Rushmore Street.
+This access scenario is no longer being considered after consultation with the property owner.

-Scenario 1B: Large truck access to the commercial property in the southeast quadrant (100 Urban Ave) would be provided by a new driveway entering off of Sylvester Street and exiting on to Kinkle Street.
-Small trucks and passenger vehicles would still have access off of Urban Avenue.
-Access to the commercial property at the southwest quadrant (109 Urban Ave) would be similar to Scenario 1A.
+Scenario 1B: ^Access from Urban Avenue to the commercial property in the southeast quadrant (100 Urban ^Avenue) would be eliminated.
+Access would be provided by a new driveway entering and exiting off ^ Sylvester Street^ Access to the commercial property at the southwest quadrant (109 Urban ^Avenue) would be ^ maintained on Urban Avenue for both passenger cars and trucks.